 We demand economic inclusion in the country that our ancestors built with ownership being the core focus and contracts (locally and federally) proportionate to our population.

 Doctors have been to Black women what police have been to Black men.
-Freedmen descendants have endured the burdens of discriminatory practices in Healthcare and so we demand policy which addresses and treats discrimination in Healthcare as the urgent national matter it is.
+American Freedmen have endured the burdens of discriminatory practices in Healthcare and so we demand policy which addresses and treats discrimination in Healthcare as the urgent national matter it is.